Dijkstra Principles and Implementation

 }

-// each node maintains a State class to record depth and other information
+// each node maintains a State class to record the number of steps from s

 class State {